Ported Box - Helmholtz Resonance

 Effective port length:

-[VISUAL PLACEHOLDER: PortLengthNomograph.png] Description: Graphical calculator — three axes: box volume, port area, tuning frequency — with lines showing port length at intersection
+Description: three-axis calculator view showing box volume, port area, and tuning frequency, with the resulting port length at their intersection.

 Worked example: